-Introduction to Cross Site Scripting
+Introduction to Cross-Site Scripting

-Cross-Site Scripting is an attack on the web security of the user, the main motive of the attacker is to steal the data of the user by running a malicious script in the browser that is injected in the website content which is used by the user, as a result of this attack, the attacker gains full control of the victims browser which he can use to browse and send the worm to the user computer, this attack is classified into two categories i.e. Stored XSS attack and Procedure XSS attack.
+Cross-Site Scripting is an attack on the web security of the user; the main motive of the attacker is to steal the data of the user by running a malicious script in the browser that is injected in the website content which is used by the user, as a result of this attack, the attacker gains full control of the victim’s browser which he can use to browse and send the worm to the user computer, this attack is classified into two categories, i.e., Stored XSS attack and Procedure XSS attack.

-Different types of Cross Site Scripting (XSS)
+Different Types of Cross-Site Scripting (XSS)

-Stored XSS attacks
+1. Stored XSS Attacks

 - Stored XSS are those in which the malicious script injected by the attacker gets stored in the database and runs on the browser of the user when he tries to access the database in some form.
 These are also known as Persistent or stored XSS.
-This is one of the most devastating attacks and happens especially when the website/ web page allows commenting or allows the embedding of HTML content.
+This is one of the most devastating attacks and happens, especially when the website/ web page allows commenting or allows the embedding of HTML content.

-- For example, in an e-commerce website like Olx which has an unsanitized message box for product description, an attacker being the product seller adds the malicious javascript in it and it will get stored in the database of the website.
+- For example, in an e-commerce website like Olx, which has an unsanitized message box for product description, an attacker being the product seller, adds the malicious javascript in it, and it will get stored in the database of the website.

-Procedure XSS attacks
+2. Procedure XSS Attacks

 - This is one of the most common ways by which an attacker can cause an XSS attack on the user.
 Basically, in Procedure XSS attacks, the attacker targets the victim by sending an email, a malicious link or attaching a string in the search result which points to a trusted website but contains the malicious javascript code.